SuxinL/Notes/health/psychology/temptation/want_to_finish_soon.md

 	- time management
 	- personal finance

-  are much more important than these.

-SURVIVAL:
-Human
+  are top important.

+SURVIVAL
+: Human's root goal to survive.

 ## Brainstorming
-[replacement V.S fixation.
+[replacement V.S repair.
 Localize the problem to an atomic level where fixing it components is more expensive than replacing it as a whole]: #

+IMPATIENCE
+: **(replacement of skip)** Before and during action, frequently ask myself:
+	- What am I doing?
+	- What is my goal?
+	- Can my action lead to my goal?

+  If I am not clear about the answers of these questions, pause and think it.

+TRIVIAL
+: **(repair of the trivial thought)** Notice that maybe repairing furniture or bikes itself is not relevant to my life goal, but **it is a great chance to practice and improve problem solving skills**.
+And it is an experience to learn something useful.

+~~ORDER~~
+: This order makes sense.

+~~SURVIVAL~~
+: Natural rule.

 ## Thinking
 [Lessons learned from this experience]: #

+From my past experience, the temptation to shortcuts often results in more time wasted, especially in unfamiliar fields.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNTgwMTg2Ml19
+eyJoaXN0b3J5IjpbMTk2NTE4MTc4OV19
 -->